 Brett Franklin – Owner

-At Tri-State Brett is a chief decision maker and is responsible for managing all veneer sales.
+Brett is a chief decision maker and is responsible for managing all veneer sales.
 Brett directs the grading and processing of our veneer logs.
 This is crucial to insuring veneer log buyers are satisfied with the logs because each buyer has very specific specifications.
-Brett’s extensive knowledge of veneer markets helps him to generate the most possible value from the logs.
+Brett’s extensive knowledge of veneer markets help us generate the most possible value from the logs.

 Rusty “Cork” O’neal – Owner

-Cork manages all of Tri-State’s log purchases.
-For every load of logs that comes in to our yard Cork will oversee the sorting and scaling.
-In this process he determines which market the log belongs in.
+Cork oversees the sorting and scaling done at the main yard.
+He decides which species and quality logs will go into specific markets.
 Cork is in close communication with the logging crews to make sure they produce lengths and specifications that are required based on current demand.

 Jeff Page – Forester and Timber Buyer

 Jeff is responsible for purchasing timber from private, state-owned, and federal lands.
 On private properties he is the one who marks individual trees for harvest and locates the property lines.
 Jeff also writes up sale agreements and is a licensed timber buying agent.
 Later he oversees the operational planning and logging of the timber harvest.
 As a buyer and forester Jeff is responsible for insuring quality control of our jobs.

 Al Meyer – Forester and Timber Buyer